TCGV/blog/_posts/2020-03-21-a-strategy-for-effective-system-modularization.md

 * As an organizer, I want to be informed of conflicting guests schedules so that I'm able to propose a valid event date
 * As a participant, I want automatic reminders to notify me of upcoming events I should attend so that I don't miss them

 Let's exercise both criteria for sketching this system's modularized structure.
-Notice that I will not be using class diagrams as not to introduce an OOP bias in this exercise.
+Notice that I will not be using class diagrams as not to induce an OOP bias in this exercise.

 <b>Using the procedural criterion</b>